civol/HDLRuby/README.md

 3. Two types of different endianness are not compatible together.

-3. Vectors of are compatible if type have the same width and if their sub types are compatible.
+3. Vectors are compatible if they have the same width and if their sub types are compatible.

-4. Hierarchical types are compatible if the have the same number of sub types and if each sub type of same name are compatible.
+4. Hierarchical types are compatible if the have the same sub types names and if each sub type of same name are compatible.

-The type of an expression can be converted to one of anther type using a casting operator.
+The type of an expression can be converted to one of another type using a casting operator.
 Please refer to section [Casting operators](#cast) for more details about such an operator.